Personal Injury Attorneys in Peabody MA

 - lost wages of up to a maximum of 75% as a result of the car accident and accident-related injuries,

-If your car accident injuries are severe enough, you will not be bound to a no-fault claim (PIP claim) and will instead be able to file an insurance claim against the at-fault motorist’s liability coverage or sue the offender in a Massachusetts court.
-You can seek more compensation at this stage for a broader range of losses (referred to as “damages” in legal parlance), such as:
+If your car accident injuries are severe enough, you will not be bound to a no-fault claim (PIP claim).
+You will instead be able to file an insurance claim against the at-fault motorist’s liability coverage or sue the offender in a Massachusetts court.
+You can seek more compensation at this stage for a broader range of losses (referred to as “damages” in legal parlance), such as

 - compensation for medical expenses incurred as a result of the accident